fabiogaluppo/HackerNewsAPIFacade/README.md

 * Deploy the application in a containerized environment
 * Improve logging for better observability and diagnostics
 * Perform load testing to verify the effectiveness of caching and throttling mechanisms
+* Move hardcoded default values in the code (e.g., TTL, maximum number of concurrent calls) to the configuration file